iris-hep/iris-hep.github.io/pages/projects/agc.md

 ---

-### About AGC project
+### The Analysis Grand Challenge

 ![Analysis Grand Challenge](/assets/images/agc-1.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}

-IRIS-HEP is organizing an “Analysis Grand Challenge”, which includes the binned analysis, reinterpretation and end-to-end optimization physics analysis use cases and developing needed cyber infrastructure to execute them, in order to demonstrate technologies envisioned for HL-LHC.
+The "Analysis Grand Challenge" organized by IRIS-HEP includes the binned analysis, reinterpretation and end-to-end optimization of physics analysis use cases.
+It also includes the development of the required cyber infrastructure to execute them in order to demonstrate technologies envisioned for HL-LHC.
 To enable these use cases and more, the expected capabilities include:

 - New user interfaces: Complementary services that present the analyst with a notebook-based interface.
 Example software: Jupyter.
 - Data access: Services that provide quick access to the experiment’s official data sets, often allowing simple derivations and local caching for efficient access.
 Example software and services: Rucio, ServiceX, SkyHook, iDDS, RNTuple.